seltzer1717/just-maven-clojurescript-archetype/README.md

   - `--target` sets runtime target
   - `--compile` is tha main option - compilation
   - The last `argument` tells the ClojureScript compiler to use a specific namespace as the entry point namespace.
+  - Notice the `<?m2e ignore?>` tag.
+This is added to prevent a eclipse-m2e warning when it sees the phase tag.
+    - This is the recommendation from Eclipse.
 ## The `cljs-test-compile` Execution
 - This `execution` is almost identical to the `cljs-compile` `execution` except that it is focused on compiling tests rather than the regular source code.
 - `compile-opts` keep test generated JavaScript in it's own folder.